U.S. flag

 One of the first rooms Heather Gagne and her daughters began redecorating in their new home is the dining room, shown in the top photo.
 They have been busy repainting and making other updates.

 Raising a family in coastal Machias, Maine may sound lovely, but for Heather Gagne recent years proved stressful.
-There were few housing options in their Downeast community, and Heather was glad to find a rental home to accommodate her four kids and their family pets.
+There were few housing options in the Downeast community, and Heather was glad to find a rental home to accommodate her four kids and their family pets.
 However, the rental was tiny and had a leaking roof, no central heat, and serious electrical problems.
 While Heather searched in vain for an affordable alternative, the landlord refused to repair any of the problems.
 With a limited budget, the family just couldn’t find any suitable rental options.

 Then a realtor friend told Heather that USDA Rural Development has a program that might help her to purchase a home (Single Family Housing Direct Home Loans).
 She called the Presque Isle, Maine office to learn more, explaining that she manages a fixed income and did not have a substantial down payment.
 Rural Development Housing Loan Specialist Stacey and Housing Loan Technician Mariah crunched the numbers and gave Heather the news: it would be doable for her to purchase a home… but not yet.
 Heather was going to need to get her financial house in order and was going to need to invest time and hard work in the home-buying process.
 Heather was all in!